 |Creative Writing||English 2120|

-All applicants must provide the following documents with their application:
+All applicants must email the following documents to firstname.lastname@example.org to complete their application:

 - A copy of the applicant’s most recent report card.